PWMU/pwmu.github.io/index.md

 ### Members are usually organised into branches operating under the authority of the Session of the local congregation.
+If there is no branch close by, members may continue to receive newsletters and information direct to their own address (post or email).

-### Branches work together within Presbyteries as Presbyterial Associations (PAs)
+### Branches work together within Presbyteries as Regional Associations (RAs)

-### Members who are not able to join via a branch are recognised as individual "Lone" members

 <br>